 I know this is such a “small” choice, but these “small” choices set the stage for bigger choices later on.

-Many times, I do tell everyone I need their help with different things and don’t give them a choice.
-They help out with chores and in many other ways.
+Many times, I do tell everyone I need their help with different things, or chores, and don’t give them a choice.
 But, as they’re getting older, I’m trying to teach them the value of making the better choice of helping others out of love.

 My daughter said, “Do I have to?”
-I said, “Nope,” and “I won’t make you feel bad about your choice and I won’t say another word about it.
+I said, “Nope,” and “I won’t make you feel bad about your choice.
 It’s up to you.”

 And, she asked, “But is it the selfish thing to not help?”

-I wasn’t going to lie and tell her it wasn’t selfish, so I told her like it was.
-“Yes, it would be a selfish choice for all of us to help clean the house for an hour while you go to your room to do other things when you can do that the rest of the day.”
+I wasn’t going to lie, so I told her like it was.
+“Yes, it would be a selfish choice for all of us to help clean the house for an hour while you go to your room to do other things.”

 It would have been SO easy to just make her help.
-But, that’s not what I’m aiming for.
-I’m aiming for integrity and my kids choosing to help because it’s the loving thing to do.
+But, my goal is that my kids would choose to help because it’s the loving thing to do.

-When my kids get older, they’ll be making all of their own choices, so I want them to know what it looks like to make choices out of love for the Lord and love for others right now, while they’re in our home.
+When my kids get older, they’ll be making all of their own choices, so I want them to know what it looks like to make choices out of love for the Lord and others right now.

 I told her that I can relate to how hard it is to try to make the better choice.
-That we all struggle with choosing to love the Lord and love other first because we’re human.
+That we all struggle with choosing to love the Lord and others first because we’re human.
 And, I’ve failed in that area plenty of times.
-But, that the more we choose to love God and love others first, the more our hearts become like His and the easier it is to make the better choice.
+But, as we choose more often to love God others first, our hearts will become more like His, and the easier it is to make the better choice.

 She thought and thought and thought about what to do.

 So, I gave her some space and she got a better attitude and was a tremendous help.
-She was exuding joy afterward.
+She exuded joy afterward.
 I asked her if she was glad about the choice she made.

 And, with a massive smile she said, “I feel so much better that I helped.
 What an awesome feeling.”